Not sure if Ben’s Soft Pretzels is right for you?

 Potential Mitigations

-• Evaluate the company's plans for product innovation and menu development to ensure they can adapt to changing consumer tastes.
+• Assess the franchisor's plans for menu innovation and brand development to ensure long-term relevance.

 Inexperienced Management